 A parable for our times

-As if for the benefit of those concerned about ‘breakdown of authority’ and related social problems, the twenty-first century has created a parable about authority which is being told by the oil market and its speculators.
+As if for the benefit of those concerned about ‘breakdown of authority’ and related social problems, the twenty and twenty-first centuries have created a parable about authority which is being told by the oil market and its speculators.
 The oil market trader and even speculator expresses something common in the present age, something I propose to call negative moral authority.
 The oil market trader is never suspected of trying to impose a puritan ‘killjoy’ moralism or of elitist disdain for the aspirations of us ordinary folks when he, she or they sends up prices of petrol, diesel and other such goods.
 The oil price may jump to apparently silly levels, leading to accusations of market manipulation, speculating too far, or just plain old fashioned greed, but no one charges traders or hedge funds with a ‘green fascist’ agenda or with being prophets of doom denying us our place in the sun.
 If the oil market says we must pay more, we may try to get offsets on fuel taxes, such as may been recommended to encourage us to curb pollution (not by people with negative moral authority), or take measures to smooth out the vagaries of a volatile market, but we will then take resource limits, alternative transport methods, and renewable energy sources seriously.
 No matter which our political or ethical allegiance, we trust that the oil market trader is seeking merely to turn a profit for his clients and therefore is more likely to sincerely believe that there is a problem with energy supply and maintenance of our current practices.
+A mirror image applies when the price falls heavily.
+No one suspects oil market traders of 'virtue signalling' to punish oil producing states for human rights abuses.
 (Because of profiteering or holding of stocks the position with oil companies may be rather less clear.)
 Indeed, we understand that the oil market trader has a professional interest in investigating the future prospects for oil supply in so far as it is possible to find any worthwhile information on that topic at all.
-Again when there is an economic downturn and the price subsides in its turn, that is a further reminder that the oil market harbours no ulterior mission for encouraging us into a more relaxed and optimistic view of life!
-Still less are traders accused of disregarding or abandoning moral claims.
-Of course, a price fall leaves the temptation to forget any message about future supply.
 But we understand – and fear – that the speculators may return at any time regardless of any anxieties (or hopes) there might be about a new moral discipline.
 In the case of the anxieties, if they make us reluctant to reduce our oil consumption, they make the speculators more likely to return.

 The parable of the oil market has much to tell us about our culture of modernity, at least in the Western context1, together with the position of authority therein and therefore why we rely so heavily upon markets even when we are unhappy with their social effects and limitations.
 Markets in general tend to have negative moral authority in that whatever they say is (roughly speaking) ascribed to people pursuing their own interests and not to them being subject to propaganda from moral or political campaigns.